vivanova97/SCV_Git_PR/Git_Instructions.md

 git push -u origin <branch name>
 ```
 Replace <branch name> with the name of the branch you want to push.
 If you are pushing changes to the main branch, you can leave out the branch name.
+4. GitHub will prompt you to enter your username and password to authenticate your push.
+If you have set up SSH authentication, you won't need to enter your password.

 ### Pulling Changes:
 1. First, navigate to the local repository on your computer that you want to pull changes into.